rrooggiieerr/xyscreens.py/README.md

-# Python library to control XY Screens projector screens and lifts
+# Python library to control XY Screens and See Max projector screens and lifts

 ![Python][python-shield]
 [![GitHub Release][releases-shield]][releases]